Natural Essential Oil Kitchen and Bathroom Spray Surface Cleaner Recipe

 White Vinegar vs. Apple Cider Vinegar

-White vinegar is recommended as it is moretranslucentand is more suitable for use in a cleaning spray.
+White vinegar is recommended as it is more translucent and is more suitable for use in a cleaning spray.
 Additionally, apple cider vinegar can contain natural particles that could potentially clog your sprayer or land on your surfaces.
 I prefer to use white vinegar for my cleaning applications and save my apple cider vinegar for my nutritive and culinary applications.

 Before and during each use, shake the mixture well.
-Essential oils do not stay mixed in water, so it's crucial that you shake the blend frequently.

-Important Precaution: Before you use the spray on each new surface, do a spot check on an inconspicuous area, and allow ample time for it dry to ensure that the essential oils and vinegar do not damage the surfaces you intend to clean.
+Important Precautions: Before you use the spray on each new surface, do a spot check on an inconspicuous area, and allow ample time for it dry to ensure that the essential oils and vinegar do not damage the surfaces you intend to clean.
 Once you are sure that the spray is suitable for your surfaces, apply and use as you would any other surface cleaner.